Chapter 3:

 “If you want to live alone, you got to be an animal or a god.”

-A little over three weeks later, and that little Wolf was gagging on saltwater and microplastics as what he was assuming was his Japanese contact stood to the side.
+A little over three weeks later, and that Wolf was gagging on saltwater and microplastics as who he was assuming was his Japanese contact stood to the side.
+He fought the coughing down, then hastily got up.
+Still reeling from the series of events, Theo had to rummage a bit before he could recall the password.

-“Heard it’s been raining hard these past four days.”
+“Heard it’s been raining hard these past four days.” he ventured.

-“No. It’s only been raining for the past two.”
+“No. It’s only been raining for the past two.” she answered.

-Theo’s mind whirred back up to speed as he sized up the mature beauty in front of him.
-Somewhere in her thirties, she was dressed pristinely in the dark two-piece suit, white button-up shirt and slacks of a plain-clothes officer of Japan’s NPA, the National Police Agency.
+She was somewhere in her thirties, dutifully dressed in the dark two-piece suit, white button-up shirt and slacks of a plain-clothes officer of Japan’s NPA, the National Police Agency.
 Her sole departure from the standard was the long, low ponytail that almost came down to her waist.

 “Kirishima-san, I’m Agent Lovell.
 I’d reach out for a handshake, but I’m not exactly clean for it.”